 In a 2003 study, Pitzer College announced that it would adopt a test-optional admission policy following a study that proved that there was no direct correlation between academic success at Pitzer and standardized testing.

 Pitzer College uses a holistic approach to student admission with emphasis placed on high school transcripts, recommendation letters, leadership positions, work history, involvement in school and community activities, and commitment to Pitzer’s core values.
 The College is test-optional, providing students the opportunity to present application material that accurately reflects their diverse academic talents and potential.
 Students can submit either the SAT or the ACT if they feel their results best represent their academic potential.
 However, the College does not evaluate SAT Subject Tests.
 The admission committee makes no assumptions as to why some students choose to submit scores while others don’t.
 All students are given equal consideration in the admission process.

-SAT or ACT scores are required for homeschooled, Joint Medical Program applicants, and students attending schools from which grades are not provided.
+Pitzer College will NOT require SAT or ACT scores for Fall 2021 for homeschooled, Joint Medical Program applicants, and students attending schools from which grades are not provided.

 Additional testing may be required for International Applicants.